usdot-fhwa-OPS/V2X-Hub/README.md

 ## Docker Setup

-The installation and setup instructions for the docker image on an AMD system can be found in the [Docker Instructions Guide fpr AMD](docs/Docker_Instructions_AMD.md)
+The installation and setup instructions for the docker image on an AMD system can be found in the [Docker Instructions Guide for AMD](docs/Docker_Instructions_AMD.md)

 The installation and setup instructions for the docker image on an ARM system can be found in the [Docker Instructions Guide for ARM](docs/Docker_Instructions_ARM.md)